aaronparker/aaronparker.github.io/_posts/2013-12-28-customize-the-windows-default-profile.md

 ## Windows 7

-Here&#8217;s a sample script that will modify the default profile on a Windows 7 PC (x86 and x64).
+Here's a sample script that will modify the default profile on a Windows 7 PC (x86 and x64).
 At a high level, the script will perform the following steps:

   * Load and modifies the registry of the default profile
   * Copies ExecuteVerbAction.VBS and ShLib.exe to folder under %ProgramFiles%